 In the News

 Explains de facto segregation as perpetual, cyclic, and institutionally linked to political alienation, crime, and black citizen-police conflict.
-Taken together, these factors are described as the residual effects of racial and ethnic construction, colonization, and enslavement.
+Describes how cumulative factors show the residual effects of racial and ethnic construction, colonization, and enslavement.

 Shows encounters between black citizens and police in urban communities, there have been limited analyses of such encounters in suburban settings.
-Through compelling interviews, participant observation, and field notes from a marginalized black enclave located in a predominately white suburb, Andrea S. Boyles examines a fraught police-citizen interface, where blacks are segregated and yet forced to negotiate overlapping spaces with their more affluent white counterparts.
+Examines a fraught police-citizen interface, where blacks are segregated and yet forced to negotiate overlapping spaces with their more affluent white counterparts.

 Vivid three year participant ethnography of Ferguson protests.
-It offers an everyday montage of direct action, social ties, and empowerment and examines how black citizens work to combat disorder, crime, and police conflict, amid twenty-first century resistance.
+Offers an everyday montage of direct action, social ties, and empowerment and examines how black citizens work to combat disorder, crime, and police conflict, amid twenty-first century resistance.